aleshaleksey/fansys23/08-spell-list.md

   - All mortals within 10 miles must make a CON save or lose 6 HP and become poisoned.
 For simplicity a DM may assume that 96% of level 1, 80% level 2, 36% of level 3, and 4% of level 4 mortals in the area of effect that are not directly relevant to the game die.
   - All lands territory within 10 miles becomes barren wasteland, incapable of supporting life.
 Crops wither.
 Forests begin to wilt and rot.
 Toxic plankton blooms in waters and wipes out fish stocks.
 Etc.

 **Special**: When cast globally, Edict of Life is a legendary magic.
-It it either saturates the area of effect with natural energies, or depletes those energies.
+It either saturates the area of effect with natural energies, or depletes those energies.

 - If cast positively:
   - An area affected by the spell positively is becomes aligned with "Nature" for the next thousand years.
 Mortals born in the area may be born with innate nature magic, xenophonia, an affinity for "track", "survival" or "harvest".